ethereum/portal-network-specs/header-gossip-network.md

 # Portal Network: Header Gossip

-This document is the specification for the "Header Gossip" network which is responsible for providing access to recent headers, dissemination of new headers as new blocks are mined, and  transmission of recent snapshots of the "Header Accumulator" data structure which all nodes on the network are expected to maintain.
+This document is the specification for the "Header Gossip" network which is responsible for dissemination of new headers as new blocks are mined and  transmission of recent snapshots of the "Header Accumulator" data structure which all nodes on the network are expected to maintain.

 ## Design Requirements